BurakYaba/ai-coach/DEVELOPMENT_GUIDELINES.md

 ## Conclusion

-By following these guidelines, we ensure that the AI Language Learning Platform is implemented consistently, with high code quality, and according to the plan outlined in the README.
-Both human developers and AI assistants should refer to this document regularly to maintain alignment throughout the development process.
+By following these guidelines, we ensure that Fluenta is implemented consistently, with high code quality, and according to the plan outlined in the README.
+Both human developers and AI assistants should refer to this document frequently during development.